div1121/Universe-Project/README.md

 # CSCI3260-Project

-- OpenGL project (C++): interactive scene of Universe with aliens, alien vehicles, planet wiht asteroid ring, spacecraft and food
+- OpenGL project (C++): interactive scene of Universe with aliens, alien vehicles, planet wiht asteroid ring, spacecraft and foods

 - Can be opened in Visual Studio

+- More description can be found in Project_detail folder

 # 1. Overall Scene